top of page

 [medieval] Reason made religious war possible, a conclusion that might give anyone pause in the twenty-first century

 Deus vult 'God wills it'.
-Pope Urban II‘s successive call for battle and killing in the year 1095 against the Turks and the Arabs, and to conquer the holy city Jerusalem, had not been in vain.
-Crusade tax collectors, preachers and legates were send all over the lands to preach hate about Muslims, and to get as many volunteers to take the Cross as possible.
-Speaking less of the Commandment Thou shalt not kill, and more of thou shalt kill.
+Pope Urban II‘s successive call for battle and killing in 1095 against the Turks and the Arabs, and to conquer Jerusalem, had not been in vain.
+Crusade tax collectors, preachers, and legates were sent all over the lands of Europe to preach hate about Muslims and to get as many volunteers to take the Cross as possible.
 Back then, no entry visas were denied to these hate-preachers, to these Peter the Hermits.
 They travelled freely throughout Europe.
+'Taking the Cross', by the way, was the common expression if one chose to join a crusade.

 Pope Urban II's speech at Clermont to reclaim Jerusalem, 1095